Sexually Transmitted Diseases (STDs in Men) (cont.)

 The HPV vaccine

-A vaccine is available against four common HPV types associated with the development of genital warts and cervical and anogenital cancer.
+A vaccine is available to prevent infection by four common HPV types associated with the development of genital warts and cervical and anogenital cancer.
 This vaccine (Gardasil) has received FDA approval for use in males and females between 9 and 26 years of age and confers immunity against HPV types 6, 11, 16 and 18.
 Another vaccine directed at HPV types 16 and 18, known as Cervarix, has been approved for use in females aged 10 to 15.
+Both vaccines are approved to prevent genital warts in men.

 Viewers share their comments